lucas-or-not/aggregator/README.md

 # News Aggregator

 A news aggregation platform built with Laravel (backend) and React (frontend), containerized with Docker.
+Meilisearch is used for full-text search.

 ## Features